Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Just remember that not only would it be rude, but you most likely would not be able to use your Bluetooth speaker while on a plane at all.

-So, to conclude, as you are by now aware, Bluetooth speakers are allowed on planes.
+So, to conclude, as you are by now aware, portable speakers are allowed on planes with passengers.
 You just have to know the rules and how they need to travel with you.
-If you follow the rules, generally, you will be fine and won’t lose your precious speaker.
+If you respect the rules, generally, you will be fine and won’t lose your precious speaker.

 We have traveled all over the world carrying electronics with us and have never encountered a problem.

-Lastly, check out our range of awesome Bluetooth speakers that are perfect for people who travel a lot and won’t take up too much space in your luggage.
+Lastly, have a look at our range of awesome Bluetooth speakers that are perfect for people who travel a lot and won’t take up too much space in your luggage.